-On Friday, July 29, 2016, the residents and staff of Eastburn Unit at Regal Heights Healthcare celebrated their first “Ribbons and Bow Ties Eastburn Formal Lunch Event.”
+On Friday, July 29, 2016, the residents and staff of Eastburn Unit at Regal Heights Healthcare & Rehabilitation Center celebrated its first “Ribbons and Bow Ties Eastburn Formal Lunch Event.”
 The residents enjoyed a delicious meal followed by music and dancing.
 “It’s hard to tell who enjoyed themselves more, our dedicated team or the residents,” said Administrator, Kris Perrone.
 A true sense of connectedness and bringing back a sense of being in the moment is what the Activities, Dietary and Nursing Departments were able to provide throughout this delightful afternoon.

 Eastburn, our secured Memory Care Unit, offers a caring, bright and safe environment for our residents.
 Nico Zaballero, Activities Director, and his team brought the room alive with a beautifully decorated, purple-themed room.

 The color purple symbolizes mystery, and Alzheimer’s is indeed a mysterious disease.
 Researchers have learned much about the disease, but cannot solve the mystery of how to cure or prevent it.
 Purple represents magic, and this afternoon was magical. http://www.alz.org.
 Nico and his team look forward to making this an annual event for the residents.

 The menu for the event included the following:

 Prime Rib, Marinated Herbed Chicken Breast, Garlic-Herbed Mashed Potatoes, Grilled Asparagus, Fresh Broccoli Salad, and Strawberry Shortcake for dessert.